yunethiri/DSA4262-geneandtonic/README.md

 ## If Running on Ubuntu:

-Use at least `m5a.2xlarge` instance, for faster feature engineering speeds, use `m6a.4xlarge` or `m6i.4xlarge` for the 16vCPUs
+Use at least `m5a.2xlarge` instance.
+For faster feature engineering speeds and larger datasets, use `m6a.4xlarge` or `m6i.4xlarge` for the 16vCPUs.

 1. **Clone the Repository:**
    ```bash